chansoonlim/mdtensor/README.md

 [English](./README.md)
 | [한국어](./README-ko.md)

-# mdtensor — A Modern C++ Tensor Library with NumPy-like Syntax
+# mdtensor — A Modern C++ Tensor Library with a NumPy-like Interface

-**mdtensor** is a header-only Modern C++ tensor library designed around [`std::mdspan`](https://en.cppreference.com/w/cpp/container/mdspan)-based views (C++23) and [`kokkos::mdarray`](https://github.com/kokkos/mdspan/blob/stable/include/experimental/mdarray)-based containers.
-Its goal is to provide a NumPy-like tensor programming experience in C++ while preserving the qualities C++ developers care about: static type information, as much `constexpr` computation as practical, low-overhead views, and direct interoperability with user-owned memory.
+**mdtensor** is a header-only Modern C++ tensor computation library built around non-owning views based on C++23's [`std::mdspan`](https://en.cppreference.com/w/cpp/container/mdspan) and owning containers based on [`kokkos::mdarray`](https://github.com/kokkos/mdspan/blob/stable/include/experimental/mdarray).
+It aims to provide an interface similar to NumPy while actively leveraging Modern C++ features to maximize compile-time evaluation and optimize runtime performance.

+> mdtensor is under active development.
+Both the internal framework and the public APIs may change substantially.
+At this stage, please consider it an experimental repository for high-performance tensor computation with `std::mdspan`, rather than a production-ready library.

 ---

-## Why mdtensor?
+## Why Build Another Numerical Computing Library?

-NumPy has evolved around vectorized operations and broadcasting to reduce Python-level loop and function-call overhead.
-Expressing multiple operations as multidimensional array operations moves iteration into the library, makes memory access patterns more predictable, and often improves performance on modern CPUs.
-In C++, function-call overhead is relatively small, and matrix-oriented libraries such as Eigen have long been widely used in practice.
-As a result, demand for a general NumPy-style N-dimensional tensor library in C++ has historically been smaller.
+NumPy has evolved around vectorized operations and broadcasting to reduce the overhead of Python-level loops and function calls.
+Expressing multidimensional computations as array operations moves loops into the library and makes memory access patterns more predictable, making it easier to achieve high performance on modern CPUs.
+In contrast, function-call overhead is comparatively low in C++, and matrix-oriented libraries such as Eigen have long been widely used in production.
+As a result, demand for a general-purpose, NumPy-style N-dimensional tensor library has historically been lower.

-[`std::mdspan`](https://en.cppreference.com/w/cpp/container/mdspan), introduced in C++23, is an important step toward representing multidimensional views in standard C++. [`std::linalg`](https://en.cppreference.com/w/cpp/numeric/linalg) is also planned for C++26.
-Although `std::mdspan` requires the rank to be known at compile time, it is designed as a zero-overhead abstraction and is well suited for efficiently expressing multidimensional operations in C++.
+C++23's [`std::mdspan`](https://en.cppreference.com/w/cpp/container/mdspan) is an important step toward representing multidimensional views in a standardized way in C++. [`std::linalg`](https://en.cppreference.com/w/cpp/numeric/linalg) is also expected to be introduced in C++26.
+Although the rank of a `std::mdspan` must be known at compile time, it is designed as a zero-overhead abstraction and is therefore well suited to expressing multidimensional computations efficiently in C++.

-The author has spent years working on robotics algorithms, frequently porting Python-based algorithm code to C++ or C to accelerate execution on PCs and MCUs.
-Python has several acceleration tools, such as PyPy and Numba, but constraints around performance and deployment often still require reimplementing algorithms in C++ and matching Python results.
-Adding SIMD, CPU/GPU parallelism, or other performance techniques typically requires additional work each time.
+While researching robotics algorithms, the author has spent many years porting algorithms written in Python to C++ or C to accelerate them on PCs and MCUs.
+Python provides several acceleration tools, including PyPy and Numba, but performance and deployment constraints often make it necessary to reimplement algorithms in C++ and repeatedly verify that their results match the Python implementation.
+Applying SIMD and CPU/GPU parallelism then requires additional, separate optimization work.

-Recent research also explores executing high-performance algorithms in microseconds through SIMD-based computation.
-For example, [Motions in Microseconds via Vectorized Sampling-Based Planning](https://arxiv.org/abs/2309.14545) highlights the potential impact of vectorized computation on robotics algorithms. mdtensor targets this area: **expressing NumPy-like multidimensional operations in C++ with static type information and low overhead**.
+Research on executing high-performance algorithms on microsecond timescales through SIMD-based computation has also become increasingly active.
+For example, [Motions in Microseconds via Vectorized Sampling-Based Planning](https://arxiv.org/abs/2309.14545) demonstrates how vectorized computation can improve the performance of robotics algorithms. mdtensor targets precisely this area: **implementing NumPy-like multidimensional broadcasting operations in C++ as efficiently as possible**.

-mdtensor provides:
+Because `std::mdspan` is relatively new, established libraries may find it difficult to adopt it quickly while preserving backward compatibility.
+Initial tests also indicate that algorithms built on `std::mdspan` can be optimized aggressively by compilers when combined with loop unrolling. mdtensor is being developed to apply this potential first to robotics software, where real-time computational performance is critical.
+More mathematical libraries are expected to emerge around the capabilities of `std::mdspan`; accordingly, mdtensor's implementations of fundamental NumPy-equivalent functionality are released under the Apache License 2.0.

+mdtensor provides the following features:

-- **NumPy-like API**: Element-wise math, logic, manipulation, and broadcasting APIs familiar to NumPy users.
+- **NumPy-like API**: Familiar APIs for element-wise mathematics, logic, array manipulation, and broadcasting.
-- **[`std::mdspan`](https://en.cppreference.com/w/cpp/container/mdspan)-based views**: Lightweight multidimensional views that can reference external memory without owning it.
+- **Views based on [`std::mdspan`](https://en.cppreference.com/w/cpp/container/mdspan)**: Lightweight multidimensional views that refer to external memory without owning it.
-- **[`kokkos::mdarray`](https://github.com/kokkos/mdspan/blob/stable/include/experimental/mdarray)-based containers**: Owning multidimensional containers developed within the `std::mdspan` ecosystem.
+- **Containers based on [`kokkos::mdarray`](https://github.com/kokkos/mdspan/blob/stable/include/experimental/mdarray)**: Owning multidimensional containers developed within the `std::mdspan` ecosystem.
-- **`constexpr`-oriented implementation**: Designed so that many operations can be tested or computed at compile time where practical.
+- **`constexpr`-oriented implementation**: Designed so that as many operations as possible can be used for compile-time evaluation and testing.
+Every currently implemented API can be evaluated in a `constexpr` context.
-- **Zero-copy broadcasting and manipulation views**: Uses stride-based view transformations instead of eager copies whenever possible.
+- **Zero-copy broadcasting and manipulation views**: Uses stride-based view transformations rather than eager copies whenever possible.

 ---

-## Design Philosophy

-### 1. NumPy-like surface API, C++-native internals

-mdtensor borrows familiar names and semantics from NumPy, such as `add`, `multiply`, `allclose`, `broadcast_to`, `reshape`, `transpose`, `matmul`, `inv`, `lu`, and `solve`.
-Internally, however, it is built around the C++ type system and [`std::mdspan`](https://en.cppreference.com/w/cpp/container/mdspan)-centered view abstractions.
-It operates on scalars, mdspans, mdarrays, and objects that can be converted through the core conversion utilities.

-### 2. Views first; copies only when necessary

-mdtensor prefers mdspan views during input conversion and shape manipulation.
-Broadcasting is represented with stride-0 dimensions, while transpose and reshape are designed as view operations whenever the memory layout allows.
-Owning mdarray-style results are returned only by out-of-place APIs that require a new result object.

-### 3. Maximize `constexpr`; pursue zero-overhead abstraction at runtime

-Many tests and examples are written so tensor operations can be validated in constant-evaluation contexts.
-To support this, the implementation favors small loops, `constexpr` helpers, static extent propagation, and core paths that avoid runtime-only constructs.
-Runtime performance remains a central goal, and the library uses modern C++ features where they provide measurable benefits.

-### 4. Use static shape information

-mdtensor uses C++23 [`std::extents`](https://en.cppreference.com/w/cpp/container/mdspan/extents).
-Sizes known at compile time are preserved as static extents, while sizes known only at runtime are represented as dynamic extents.
-This allows more validation and optimization to happen at compile time when static shape information is available.

-### 5. Build large algorithms from small kernels

-The core `batch` and `batch_out` mechanisms provide the foundation for expanding scalar or low-rank element kernels into N-dimensional tensor operations.
-Element-wise math, logical comparison, reduction, and linear algebra wrappers are built on top of these reusable building blocks.

-### 6. Backends are optional, not the center of the API

-mdtensor can use optional backends such as Eigen and OpenMP, but the public API is not tied to a specific backend.
-The default library remains header-only and lightweight.

----

 ## Quick Example ([Run on Godbolt 😃](https://godbolt.org/z/cYea11TK4))

+### 1. Compile-time Addition with Broadcasting

 ```cpp
 #include <iostream>